zukunft/zukunft.com/docs/code_functions_all.md

         \-- phrase_list - get the phrase of this cache that matches the given phrase, so that a phrase which
     \-- tooltip
         \-- phrase_list - get the tooltip text for the given phrase based on this cache:
+    \-- symbol_of
+        \-- phrase_list - the phrase that "is symbol for" the given phrase, e.g. "x" for the factor, taken from this
     \-- parents
         \-- phrase_list - get all phrases that are connected to the given phrase
     \-- parent_triples